A posteriori error estimates for the virtual element method: The Virtual Element Method

 where $\elipLowerE, \reacLowerE$ are the local counterparts of $\elipLower, \reacLower$, respectively.

 A \emph{virtual element stabilising term} $\StaE$ may then be defined as the linear combination of any pair of admissible diffusion and reaction stabilising forms:

 with $\StaE_{1}$, $\StaE_{0}$ admissible stabilising bilinear forms and $\stabConst_1$, $\stabConst_0$ positive constants.
-We prefer to keep the dependence of the stabilising form explicit with respect to the constants $\stabConst_1$, $\stabConst_0$, to be able to study their influence on the constants in the a posteriori bounds below.
+We prefer to keep the dependence of the stabilising form on the constants $\stabConst_1$ and $\stabConst_0$ explicit, to be able to study their influence on the constants in the a posteriori bounds below.

 For every $\E\in\Th$, the \emph{local symmetric} and \emph{skew-symmetric discrete bilinear forms} $\ahE$ and $\bhE$ are defined by